 - Description: brief outline of what you do, don’t repeat name, brand, or category

 - Categories: list the appropriate categories of business activities

 Every piece of information accumulates to paint a more detailed picture of where you fit within the overall scheme of things.

 Focus on Expertise, Authority & Trust, because that is what Google does!

-When delivering website redesign services, it is important to focus on the following;
+When delivering website redesign services, a good freelance web designer knows that it is important to focus on the following;

 Domain Ownership: does the Domain Registrant name match the business name?
 It should… Google is a Domain Registrar and has access to a lot of background information about your website…